 The course is designed to provide high quality academic education and practical training to enable graduates to practice safely and independently as diagnostic radiographers.
 The programme will equip diagnostic radiography graduates with the necessary technical and professional skills required to meet the demands of a constantly evolving profession.

 The entry requirement for the course is at graduate level.
-Prospective students will be graduates with a science or healthcare related undergraduate degree.
+Prospective students will be graduates with a science or healthcare related undergraduate degree (minimum 2:1 level degree).
 Graduates from other disciplines may also be considered.

 Other applications may be considered in exceptional circumstances based on workplace experience.
 Applications for admission to the course will be made online.
 Short-listed applicants will be invited for interview.